Institut supérieur de l'électronique et du numérique: Formations for engineer degree

-The ISEN group is member of the conférence des grandes écoles (CGE).
+The ISEN group is a member of the conférence des grandes écoles (CGE).
 The ISEN provides an engineering degree certified by the Ministry of Higher Education and Research and accredited by the Commission des Titres d'Ingénieur.

 ISEN is in relation with universities all around the world in the field of educational exchange or research activities.
-Each ISEN student spent at least two months abroad during an educational exchange or an internship.
+Each ISEN student spends at least two months abroad during an educational exchange or an internship.
 International students are welcome to study in all the subjects offered by ISEN.
 However, Bachelor's courses are taught in French, and candidates are required to master French at the B2 level at a minimum.

 Research at ISEN

 Research activities are recognized worldwide in all the applications of electronics: control engineering, IT, telecommunications, networking, microelectronics and nanosciences.
 Currently, research at ISEN consists of more than 150 researchers (30 of them being CNRS) who belong to 8 departments: physics, electronics, micro/nano-electronics, acoustics, computer science, robotics, optoelectronics, and microsystems.
 Furthermore, ISEN is one of the regulatory authorities of two joint research units, namely IEMN (UMR 8520 - Lille) and IM2NP (UMR 7334 – Marseille).